 Whenever any licensed pharmacist shall change his place of employment for any reason, it shall be the duty of the former and current employer and said licensed pharmacist to notify the Arkansas State Board of Pharmacy in writing of such change within five days after such change of employment.
-Notification must be made by letter, fax or email and must contain the new place of employment of the licensed pharmacist and his license number.
-(10/9/80, amended 10/14/81, and 11/13/2006).
+Notification must be made by letter, fax, email or through the Board website and must contain the new place of employment of the licensed pharmacist and their license number.
+(10/9/80, amended 10/14/81, 11/13/2006, and 8/31/2011).